Updated: 6/25/2024

 = $14 hourly rate

 This employee would be paid $14 per hour for the first 40 hours and $21 per hour ($14 x 1.5) for each hour of overtime.
-Remember, whatever hourly rate you decide to pay reclassified employees, it must meet or exceed the highest applicable minimum wage (federal, state, or local).
+Remember, whatever hourly rate you decide to pay reclassified employees, it must meet or exceed the highest applicable minimum wage (federal, state or local).
 If the result above is less than the applicable minimum, you would need to raise the rate of pay to meet the requirement.

 Click here for more information on these options, or use our calculator to help you estimate the costs of each of these options for your business.

-If you decide to reclassify employees to non-exempt to comply, you would generally be able to choose one option for some employees and another for other employees.
+If you decide to reclassify employees to non-exempt to comply, you will generally be able to choose one option for some employees and another option for other employees.
 Remember, when reclassifying employees as non-exempt, all such employees must receive at least the minimum wage for each hour worked and overtime pay whenever they work more than 40 hours in a workweek.
 Some states require overtime in additional circumstances.

 Because job title is not used to determine exemption status, the FLSA generally doesn't prevent an employer from classifying one employee as exempt and another employee as non-exempt even though they have the same job titles.
 However, the employee classified as exempt must meet all the applicable tests for exemption.
 Additionally, there are other factors to consider, such as internal equity (meaning employees in similar roles and with similar experience are paid comparably) and employee morale.
 If two employees have the same job title and there are substantial differences in pay (because one employee is receiving overtime pay), employees may have questions about why they are paid less.